privacybydesign/irma-documentation/docs/overview.md

 Each scheme manager can decide for itself whether or not to use a keyshare server in its scheme.
 Currently, however, due to a limitation in the IRMA protocol only one keyshare server can be involved simultaneously in IRMA sessions.
 This will be solved in future new versions of the IRMA app and the IRMA API server.

-Full details on the protocol spoken between the IRMA client and an [IRMA keyshare server](https://github.com/privacybydesign/irma_keyshare_server) can be found in its [documentation](/protocols/keyshare-protocol).
+Full details on the protocol spoken between the IRMA client and an [IRMA keyshare server](https://github.com/privacybydesign/irma_keyshare_server) is documented [here](keyshare-protocol).

 ## Attribute-based signatures